silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 The framework provides a wrapper implementation for the basic required functionality, mainly around selecting and inserting content into the editor view.
 Have a look in `HtmlEditorField.js` and the `ss.editorWrapper` object to get you started on your own editor wrapper.
-Note that the [api:HtmlEditorConfig] is currently hardwired to support TinyMCE, so its up to you to either convert existing configuration as applicable, or start your own configuration.
+Note that the [api:SilverStripe\Forms\HTMLEditor\HtmlEditorConfig] is currently hardwired to support TinyMCE, so its up to you to either convert existing configuration as applicable, or start your own configuration.